Kunalsingh200/StudyNotion/README.md

 ### Architecture Diagram

-Below is a high-level diagram that illustrates the architecture of the StudyAura EdTech platform:
+Below is a high-level diagram that illustrates the architecture of the studynotion EdTech platform:

 ![Architecture](img/arcti.png)